*New* - Unitary Patent

 Once the EPO grants a European patent, that patent must still be sent to national patent offices to be validated and renewal fees must be paid to each of those national offices.
-The UP will also be processed by the EPO, but once granted, will be automatically valid in the participating EU Member States, with significant savings in administration and costs, such as the payment of a single annual renewal fee.
+The UP will also be processed by the EPO, but once granted, will be automatically valid in the participating EU Member States.

 Does it affect my current granted European Patent?

 Possibly, and current holders of European Patent need to be aware that once the new UP system comes into effect on 1 June 2023, all granted European Patents will fall within the jurisdiction of the new Unified Patent Court (UPC) for infringement and revocation actions.
 However, should the European Patent proprietor choose to opt-out their Patent from the new system, it will be removed from the jurisdiction of the new UPC and will continue to be dealt with before national courts.

 How do I opt-out and can I opt-in in the future?

 The holder of a European Patent or a current patent application can opt-out by filing an application with the EPO via the UPC website.
 This can be made before 1 June 2023 during a Sunrise Period, and up to the end of a transitional period, the date of which has yet to be determined.
 Consequently, the European Patent will remain outside of the UPC jurisdiction for the life of the Patent, unless the European Patent holder decides to opt-in at any time in the future.

 Is Ireland one of the 17 participating EU Member States in the Unitary Patent system?

 No. Some Member States, including Ireland, have yet to ratify the Agreement on a Unified Patent Court.
 In Ireland’s case, a referendum must be held and passed before we can participate.